Apple users have the opportunity to assign legacy contacts so trusted individuals can access their files after they pass.

 When will the Legacy Contact feature be available?

 As of now, this feature is only available in the public beta version of iOS 15.2.
 It will be accessible to everyone when it arrives in the Software Updates tab of their iPhone’s settings.

-Apple has stated that the Legacy Contact feature will be available on macOS, but didn’t specify what update will support it.
+Apple has also stated that the Legacy Contact feature will be available on macOS.